This article describes how to Clone an existing Cloud Server to create a new Client Image.

 Note: See step 3 of How to Deploy a Cloud Server from a Guest OS Customization Image for instructions on using a Client Image to deploy a Server

 - Note: If the Server has a disk which is utilizing the Provisioned IOPS Disk speed, the resulting image will inherit the same “default” IOPS value as the Server you cloned.
-If needed, you can change the IOPS Value using the Edit Image function: How to Manage a Client Image
+If needed, you can change the IOPS Value using the Edit Image function: How to Manage Client and Long-Term Retention Images

 - Note: The Client Image will inherit any Advanced Virtualization Settings that are present on the Cloud Server